CodingAvenue/codestop-course-php-oop/content/AutoloadingClasses/AutoloadingClasses.q.md

 ```
 /// type=MS, id=ada6dccc-50ff-494e-a96b-d8ed8541d589, answer=[1,3,4]

-Remove the double quotes `""` from the statement `spl_autoload_register("myAutoloader");` on line 20 of `Autoload.php`.
+Remove the double quotes `""` from the statement `spl_autoload_register("myAutoloader");` on line 20 of `autoload.php`.
 Execute the program.
 What are the error messages?

- - Undefined variable: `className` in `Autoload.php` on line number 4
+ - Undefined variable: `className` in `autoload.php` on line number 4

  - Uncaught Error: Class `'Circle'` not found in `Main.php` on line number 7

  - Uncaught Error: Class `'Student'` not found in `Main.php` on line number 4

- - Use of undefined constant `myAutoloader` - assumed `'myAutoloader'` in `Autoload.php` on line number 20
+ - Use of undefined constant `myAutoloader` - assumed `'myAutoloader'` in `autoload.php` on line number 20

- - Warning: `require_once(./Autoload.php)`: failed to open stream: No such file or directory in `Main.php` on line number 2
+ - Warning: `require_once(./autoload.php)`: failed to open stream: No such file or directory in `Main.php` on line number 2

 :::

-/// type=CR, id=736883b2-7abb-4f89-a14b-65d377aa0484, answer=[tests/AutoloadingClasses/CorrectMultipleErrorsTest.php], filename=[autoloader/Autoload.php,Main.php,src/LifeCycle.php,src/Person.php,src/Student.php,Shapes/CircularShape.php,Shapes/Circle.php]
+/// type=CR, id=736883b2-7abb-4f89-a14b-65d377aa0484, answer=[tests/AutoloadingClasses/CorrectMultipleErrorsTest.php], filename=[includes/autoload.php,Main.php,src/LifeCycle.php,src/Person.php,src/Student.php,Shapes/CircularShape.php,Shapes/Circle.php]

 Correct the code so that it outputs the strings `Charles is an adolescent human being.`, `Radius: 2.5`, `Diameter: 6.25`, `Area: 19.635`, and `Circumference: 15.708` in separate lines.